evrhel/mtgl/README.md

 # mtgl

-mtgl is a framework for experimenting with using OpenGL in multithreaded programs.
+mtgl is a framework for using OpenGL in multithreaded programs.
 It has support for creating multiple shared OpenGL contexts as well as synchronizing OpenGL operations on the same context across different threads.

 ## Usage